 Tender pieces of BBQ pork canopied over those famous cold noodles.
 For anyone who has eaten Tsukemen before, the broth is served separately as a dipping sauce until about ⅔ of the noodles remain.
 At that point, you can combine everything into one if you so choose.
 It’s hearty, bold, and one of the more unique ramen experiences in town.

-Identical to the char siu just sans pork.
-This is the vegetarian's holy grail.
+Identical to the cha siu, just sans pork.

 The more familiar version seen in the States at the moment, Tsujita’s version is mighty delicious, but probably not quite as special at the tsukemen.